 Denali National Park & Preserve

-McKinley Creekside Cabins is located just 13 miles south of Denali National Park, home to abundant wildlife: bears, moose, caribou, wolves, Dall sheep and more.
-Exploring Denali is a once in a lifetime privilege for most and has the makings for among your most memorable national park experiences.
+McKinley Creekside Cabins & Cafe' is located just 13 miles south of Denali National Park.
+Denali is home to abundant wildlife: bears, moose, caribou, wolves, Dall sheep and more.
+Exploring Denali is a once in a lifetime privilege for most and has the makings to be one of your most memorable national park experiences.

 Denali was the first national park to conserve wildlife in 1917.
-The park has earned renown for its devotion to science, learning, and preservation of its natural and cultural heritage.
-We are honored to host your stay and are here.
+The park is renown for its devotion to science, learning, and preservation of its natural and cultural heritage.

-Here is a collection of some great hikes and walks you can do at the front end of the park.
-Along with a park road map to help you decide how far into the park you want to go.
+Here is a collection of information to help you plan your time in Denali.
+We have included great hikes and walks you can do at the front end of the park.

 Winter Activities - Denali is not closed in winter!